 Most AI consultants come from engineering, data science, or general management.
 They can configure tools.
 They cannot tell you why a quarterly CEO message needs a different voice than a benefits enrollment email, or why your communications team has seven approvers and cannot just "move faster."
 Vernon Ross has spent 22 years working with Fortune 500 enterprise clients on communications work.
 This engagement is built from that perspective, not borrowed from a generic AI playbook.

-Embedded Strategic Advisory for Enterprise Communications Teams
+Ongoing Senior Advisory for Communications Teams

 Every engagement is customized.
 These tiers are starting structures, not rigid packages.